Overview

 ## Related

-* [Structured outputs](/inference/structured-outputs) - Advanced JSON schema validation.
+* [Structured outputs](/inference/structured-outputs): JSON schema validation.

-* [Examples section](/examples/overview) - Concrete deployment examples.
+* [Examples section](/examples/overview): Concrete deployment examples.